speediyo/vmware-migration-readiness-google-sheets/README.md

 2. **Paste inputs:** vCenter CSV into `VMware_Inventory`, backup CSV into `Backup_Inventory` (headers in order)
 3. **View results:** Dashboard (KPIs & charts), Merged (per-VM Readiness + Reasons)

+## Related Resources

+- [Assessment vs. Stage-0 (2025)](assessment-vs-stage-0.md) – Neutral explainer comparing a full VMware migration assessment with a Stage-0 baseline, and how they fit together.

 **Privacy:** All logic runs in Google Sheets.
 No agents, no uploads.
 **Homepage:** https://speediyo.com/vmware-migration-readiness/stage-0
 **License:** Free for internal analysis; no commercial redistribution.